myz1237/docs/versioned_docs/version-stable/run-nym-nodes/nodes/mixnodes.md

 ### Checking that your node is mixing correctly

-Once you've started your mixnode and it connects to the testnet validator, your node will automatically show up in the 'Mixnodes' section of either the Nym Network Explorers:
+Once you've started your mixnode and it connects to the testnet or mainnet validator, your node will automatically show up in the 'Mixnodes' section of either the Nym Network Explorers:
 * [Mainnet](https://explorer.nymtech.net/overview)
 * [Sandbox testnet](https://sandbox-explorer.nymtech.net/)